 That’s why talking through each issue is so important.
-(An argument can be made for starting way earlier in life, rather than waiting for old age or illness.)
+(An argument can be made for talking about death earlier in life, rather than waiting for old age or illness.)

 Even though they are dreaded, these talks are often worse in our imagination than in reality.

 For example, people feel relief once they start talking.
 Uncomfortable conversations about death may be slightly awkward, but as they go on, a sense of understanding takes over.
 These are precious moments where loved ones come together to support and care for each other, despite apprehension ahead of time.

 Let’s talk about death.
 What’s the best way to get started?